Sales promotion, product line extension, brand health

-In 2020 in Australia, Pringles ran a sales promotion built around WTF = what’s the flavor?
-Here is their packaging for this promotion…
+In the Australian market in 2020, Pringles ran a sales promotion for a mystery new flavor, built around the tagline WTF = what’s the flavor?
+Here is their advertising (which also shows their new packaging) for this promotion…

-As can be seen, the packaging is black-and-white, giving no particular clue to the flavor inside.
-Mr Pringle on the logo looks puzzled.
-And the caption at the top of the packaging reads “what’s the flavor?
-Guess to win $10,000.
+As can be seen, the packaging is black-and-white, giving no clue to the flavor inside.
+Mr. Pringle on the logo looks puzzled.
+And the caption at the top of the packaging reads “What’s the Flavor?
+Guess to win $10,000!”

 - Do you think that this campaign be likely to increase short-term sales?

 - Why would a consumer buy a product where they did not know whether they liked the flavor?